MoldyMacaroniX/dashword.net/_src/posts/geometry-dashs-gd10-credits-level-rated-despite-stealing-every-part.md

 # My opinion

+Now, let's switch from fact to opinion.

 In my opinion, [GD10](https://gdbrowser.com/93618912) by Floppy, and similar "montage levels" like [Ultimate Demon Mix](https://gdbrowser.com/10229235) and [Obscurum](https://gdbrowser.com/16156623), shouldn't necessarily be ineligible for a rate.
 After all, RobTop chose to rate them.

 Instead, I believe that all levels should follow the same rules.
 If GD10 is eligible for a rate, then so should levels like [Natural Disaster that feature much less stolen assets](/posts/geometry-dash-extreme-demon-natural-disaster-unrated-following-accusations/).

+Natural Disaster getting unrated set a new rule: **levels with stolen assets cannot get rated.** But is that a good rule?
+I'll discuss that after a few counter-arguments.

+## Argument 1: GD10 deserves an exception to the rule

 Many will say that the situation is different for GD10, and that it deserves a rate because of its place in the official GD10 video.
 But I've [yet to hear](https://twitter.com/ashes2207/status/1693737941569605977) a good excuse for why that makes this level worthy of special privileges.

+## Argument 2: GD10 recognizes the original part creators

 Some also say that since GD10 doesn't try to pass the parts off as their own, that makes it worthy of a rating whereas Natural Disaster unworthy due to its stolen assets being much more discrete.
 But this is an unfair comparison as GD10 features entire parts that are very well known whereas Natural Disaster only steals a couple assets at most.

+And regardless, even if Natural Disaster recognized the creators of the original stolen assets (which it did before removing them altogether), I doubt the community would let it get rated.
+Hence why this argument doesn't make much sense.